wombleton/gitlaw-nz/acts/E/Employment Relations Act 2000.md

 ##### 217 Appeal to Court of Appeal against conviction or order or sentence in respect of contempt of court

-*   Any person who has been convicted of an offence against this Act, and any person against whom an order (other than an order to the effect only that a person be taken into custody until the rising of the court) has been made under [section 140(6)][289] or [section 196][363] of this Act or [section 11A(7)][679] of the Minimum Wage Act 1983, may appeal to the Court of Appeal against the order as if that person were a defendant who had been convicted on an information and sentenced by the High Court.
+*   Any person who has been convicted of an offence against this Act, and any person against whom an order (other than an order to the effect only that a person be taken into custody until the rising of the court) has been made under [section 140(6)][289] or [section 196][363] of this Act or [section 11A(7)][680] of the Minimum Wage Act 1983, may appeal to the Court of Appeal against the order as if that person were a defendant who had been convicted on a charge and sentenced by the High Court.

     Compare: 1991 No 22 s 133

+    Section 217: amended, on 1 July 2013, by [section 413][647] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 218 Appeal to Court of Appeal in respect of order on application for review

-*   Any party to an application for review or other proceeding under [section 194][360] who is dissatisfied with any final or interlocutory order in respect of the application may appeal to the Court of Appeal; and [section 66][676] of the Judicature Act 1908 applies to any such appeal.
+*   Any party to an application for review or other proceeding under [section 194][360] who is dissatisfied with any final or interlocutory order in respect of the application may appeal to the Court of Appeal; and [section 66][677] of the Judicature Act 1908 applies to any such appeal.

     Compare: 1991 No 22 s 134